FlowCrypt/flowcrypt-browser/README.md

 [13:09:11] Finished 'default' after 7.24 s
 ```

-That means you can find your built project in `build/chrome` and `build/firefox`
+Now you can find your built project in `build/chrome` and `build/firefox`